contractautomataproject/CARE/README.md

 Two main elements of <tt>CARE</tt> are the abstract classes  <tt>RunnableOrchestratedContract</tt> and   <tt>RunnableOrchestration</tt>.
 This last one is a special service that reads the synthesised orchestration and orchestrates the  <tt>RunnableOrchestratedContract</tt> to realise the overall application.
 Each <tt>RunnableOrchestratedContract</tt> is a wrapper responsible for pairing the specification of a service (the contract) with its implementation.
 This wrapper is listening for invocation commands from the orchestrator, and replies by invoking the corresponding method.
-In case the invocation is not allowed by the contract, a <tt>ContractViolationException</tt> is raised.
-This guarantees the adherence of the implementation to the specification.
+In case the invocation is not allowed by the contract, or in case an interaction terminates prior to the fulfilment of the contract, a <tt>ContractViolationException</tt> is raised registering the remote host violating the contract.
+This guarantees the adherence of the implementation to the specification and allows for accountability.

 Both <tt>RunnableOrchestratedContract</tt> and   <tt>RunnableOrchestration</tt> abstract from the way in which a choice is made, in the presence of branches or termination.